Miscellanea

 Credits

-This project would not be what it is without help from others.
-Below are all those who have contributed in one form or another, thank you all for helping!
+This project would not be what it is without other's help.
+Below is a list of those who have contributed in one way or another, thank you all for helping!

 Proofreaders